This post doesn’t need an intro.

 I’m an optimist and don’t believe people and situations are out to get us, but when it comes to focus I make an exception.

-Because the world around us is designed to distract and interrupt us — everything from social networks, to offices, to entertainment, to advertising are specifically designed to steal our attention.
+Because the world around you is designed to distract and interrupt you – everything from social networks, to offices, to entertainment, to advertising are specifically designed to steal your attention.

 No wonder it’s hard to focus.

-We must recognize this and take control of our own world in order to improve our focus.
+You must recognize this and take control of your own environment in order to improve your focus.

-These distractions are the enemy when it comes to our ability to focus so we must fight back and create our own parameters for the world we want to live in.
+These distractions are the enemy when it comes to your ability to focus so you must create our own parameters for the world you want to live in.

-When it’s time to focus, we can shut off our phone, shut down our email, turn off the TV, and get out of the office if we need to — whatever it takes to keep the enemy outside the gates.
+When it’s time to focus, you can shut off your phone, shut down your email, turn off the TV, and get out of the office if you need to – whatever it takes to keep the enemy outside the gates.

 6. Don’t multitask.

-We think multitasking makes us more productive.
+You might think multitasking makes you more productive.
 It doesn’t.
 Actually, it doesn’t even exist.

-When we “multitask,” we switch back and forth rapidly between a series of different tasks.
-These each require their own focus, and that constant switching drains our focus.
+When you “multitask,” you switch back and forth rapidly between a series of different tasks.
+These each require their own focus, and that constant switching drains your focus.

-It makes us less productive and impossible to focus.
+It makes you less productive and impossible to focus.

 Don’t believe me?
 Read this